laozhanga/website/zhb-iredmail-docs/en_US/howto/restrict.mail.user.to.login.from.specified.ip.or.networks.md

 Since iRedMail-0.9.1, it's able to restrict mail users to login from specified IP addresses or networks.

+Allowed IP/networks must be separated by comma.
+If the user tries to log in elsewhere, the authentication will fail the same way as if a wrong password was given.

 Below sample usage shows how to restrict mail user `user@domaim.com` to login from only IP address `172.16.244.1` or network `192.168.1.0/24`.